The pros and cons of proportional representation

 In 2019, for example, analysis by the Electoral Reform Society found that across the UK, more than 22 million votes (70.8%) were "ignored because they went to non-elected candidates or were surplus to what the elected candidate needed" to win the seat.

-4. Con: local issues suffer
+Con: local issues suffer

-5. Pro: more representative locally
+Pro: more representative locally

 FPTP allows MPs to be elected with a small overall percentage of the vote.
 Some representatives have been elected to Parliament despite 75% of their constituency voting for other candidates.

-According to the Electoral Reform Society, the concentration of the Labour vote in certain areas meant that in 2019 it took on average 50,835 votes to elect a Labour MP, whilst only 38,264 votes were needed to return a Conservative MP.
+According to the Electoral Reform Society, the concentration of the Labour vote in certain areas meant that in 2019 it took on average 50,835 votes to elect a Labour MP, while only 38,264 votes were needed to return a Conservative MP.

-6. Con: Compromise coalitions
+Con: compromise coalitions

 Talk of a so-called "coalition of chaos" made up of Labour, the Lib Dems and SNP was a feature of the Conservatives’ 2015 election campaign and fears of something similar are driving the current Labour leadership to shy away from backing PR.